The Cambodian Book Collector

 Avid reader and writer, a burning desire to know more, and an anorak on the topics I was interested in, from Cambodia to my football teams, music and so on.
 My website and blog were a testament to my desire to report on what I had seen or discovered.
 I knew Cambodia’s presence on the web was minimal when I started my website in early 1999, so I wanted to tell people more about this country that I was infatuated with.

-To a kid on an iPad, or an adult on their phone, how would you convince them to read a book?
+To a kid on an iPad, how would you get them to read a book?

 Books give you the bigger picture on a subject.
 You can’t get the full picture from Facebook or Instagram, can you.
 I’ve cried real tears when reading some books, you become emotionally invested in the characters, storyline and literally cannot put it down.
 I’ve started a book and read it through the night, finishing it in time to shower and go to work without sleep.
 I’m prehistoric, I’ve never used a Kindle or an iPad!

-Now for perhaps the most difficult question: top 10 books on Cambodia you own in order?
+What are the top 10 books on Cambodia you own in order?

 River of Time, by Jon Swain, 1995